csc301-fall-2021/assignment-2-66-shishune-waitingforpancakes/README.md

 Note: This program was mostly written with a live share so commits may be lacking but equal coding was done.
+Note 2: Our programming can take large datasets.
+However, due to our storage and retrieval system, querying may take a long time and Heroku may cut off queries that take too long.

 Pair Programming
 - In our first challenge, Eryka was confused on how to post a csv file.
 In this scenario, Eryka was driver while Grace was the navigator.
 Here, Eryka watched Grace code daily_reports_post.py